EmmaRaine/PracticalPortfolio/README.md

 #### assignment.py

 This file is responsible for running the agent-based model allowing, ultimately, the animation to be shown within a GUI.
-This includes a number of adaptable variables that can be changed to reflect different agent behaviours.
+This includes a number of adaptable variables that can be changed to reflect and represent different sheep behaviours, creating a flexible model.
+To change these variables, the number to which they are assigned can be altered.

 These variables include: